MEDITATION: A GENTLE GUIDE TO INNER AWARENESS, CALM, AND WELL‑BEING

 How Meditation Works

-As attention settles, the nervous system naturally moves from fight-or-flight activation toward rest, repair, and balance.
-This shift supports healthy brainwave activity, calmer breathing, and a sense of internal spaciousness.
+Meditation works by shifting attention away from habitual mental patterns and toward present‑moment awareness.
+As attention settles, the nervous system naturally moves from fight‑or‑flight activation toward rest, repair, and balance.
+This shift supports calmer breathing, healthier brainwave activity, and a sense of internal spaciousness.

 Over time, meditation teaches the mind how to observe rather than react — creating choice where there was once automatic response.